tashby/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The DOM is the document object model of the page.
+It allows you to navigate the document which is composed of HTML elements.
+You're allowed to manipulate the HTML through the dom using Javascript.

 2. What is an event?